WPCloudDeploy/wp-cloud-deploy/README.md

 Have a change you would like to see incorporated?
 Then create a PR (pull request) against the **dev** branch.

+Have some time to help test new versions?
+Download a zip of the **dev** branch and test - changes that need testing are usually listed in the CHANGE LOG section of this readme file below (under the most recent version number.)

 If you'd like to contribute to translations, you can do so in our public [POEDITOR project](https://poeditor.com/join/project?hash=A5I1lpqRes).

 ## Premium Versions ##